ada-bayern/Stichprobenziehung/howtoexe.md

-# Bundling Shiny Apps in a Windows Executable
+# Bundling Shiny Apps as a Windows Executable

 How to create exe-files to distribute your Shiny app to lazy Windows users